puppetlabs-toy-chest/puppetlabs-openstack/README.md

 ##Usage

 ###Hiera Configuration
-The first step to using the puppetlabs-grizzly module is to configure hiera with settings specific to your installation.
+The first step to using the puppetlabs-havana module is to configure hiera with settings specific to your installation.
 In this module, the example directory contains a sample common.yaml file with all of the settings required by this module, as well as a example user to test your deployment with.
 These configuration options include network settings, locations of specific nodes, and